 For software that you find yourself using a lot, and want to purchase a student version of, you have two choices if there is not a Mac version of the software available.

 Civil Engineering is increasingly using a software suite developed by Bentley Systems in their courses.
 This software provides civil engieners with a comprehensive design tool covering virtually the entire spectrum of the CE profession.
 Depending on your course, you may have the opportunity to use parts of this software suite on your personal computer.
 This software can be resource intensive and is only available for Windows, you will need to run it using Boot Camp.

 MacOS is based on a cousin of Linux known as FreeBSD, and a number of the tools and open-source software packages available for Linux are also available for MacOS.
 If you need to run Linux on your Mac, Boot camp and virtual machines will allow you to do this.

-As with Windows-based desktops and laptops, students using Macs can download McAfee anti-virus, and Endnotes (a MS Word add-in for doing bibliographies).
-However, none of the MSDNAA software that the College licenses will run under the Mac OS.
+The software the College licenses through the Microsoft DreamSpark program will not run natively under Mac OS.
 To use this software on your personal system, you will need to use one of the methods above for running Windows on your Mac.